 The modern portfolio theory states that the asset composition, the allocation of money between various (mutually statistically independent) investment categories, leads to an increase in revenue.
-On the basis of this theory, a distribution of investment amounts in a portfolio across a multitude of national markets would be useful.
+On the basis of this theory,. distribution of investment amounts in. portfolio across. multitude of national markets would be useful.

-In practice, however, it is observed that investors invest a disproportionately large part of their assets in their respective home market.
+In practice, however, it is observed that investors invest. disproportionately large part of their assets in their respective home market.
 This effect is called the home bias.
 The effect was first described by Kenneth French and James M. Poterba (1991), as well as by Linda Tesar andIngrid Werner.

 What causes home asset bias

 The following aspects are mentioned as causes for the home asset bias: